 In the consumer portfolio, concentrations are evaluated based on purpose, geographic location, and risk characteristics such as credit rating, loan-to-value ratio, and term, with a focus on trends and concentrations at the portfolio level where potential risk concentrations can be remedied through changes in underwriting policies and portfolio guidelines.

-Additional disclosures related to the Company's credit exposures and credit risk policies are included in Truist's Annual Report on Form 10-K for the year ended December 31, 2020 and Quarterly Report on Form 10-Q for the period ended June 30, 2021.
+Additional disclosures related to the Company's credit exposures and credit risk policies are included in Truist's Annual Report on Form 10-K for the year ended December 31, 2021.

 Maturities